saurodeepde7384-glitch/upi_to_qr/README.md

 # License

-This project is open-source and free to use.
+This project is open-source and free to use for **educational purposes**.